North America and Europe Regional Forum

 - Strategies to ensure anti-human trafficking and forced labor laws coming online globally are backed by strong implementation guidelines, ensure impact for survivors and lead to long-term change and reduction of human trafficking.

-The two-day in-person and remote sessions aspire to provide a safe space to share insight and expertise to improve how we work and enhance collective impact in the movement to end human trafficking.
-This year the agenda and expected outcomes of the Forum are developed in consultation with survivors and other key local and regional partners.
-Please note that registrations have closed, but you can still register to join online.
+The two-day in-person and remote sessions provided a safe space to share insight and expertise to improve how we work and enhance collective impact in the movement to end human trafficking.
+In this series, the agenda and expected outcomes of the Forum were developed in consultation with survivors and other key local and regional partners.

 For any questions, please reach out to the Forum Coordinator, Kiki Lindenau, at firstname.lastname@example.org.